Getting your Trinity Audio player ready...

 According to him, he had gathered a bunch of information on hellhounds and had something mind-blowing to unveil.

-On the way, he told me how adorable Hellie acted after waking up, hiding her soft blanket in the couch cushions and playing with the toys Jammer got for her.
+On the way, he told me how adorable Hellie had acted after waking up, hiding her soft blanket in the couch cushions and playing with the plushie sea cow.

-He did warn me though.
-After the girls made him and Myles leave during their makeover session, he realized Myles had severe reservations about Hellie.
+He did warn me, though.
+Myles had severe reservations about Hellie.

 “Have a seat on the couch.
 I need to grab something.”
 Gene made his way up the stairs to his loft bedroom.

-Many lanterns were scattered around the space, tucked next to the books.
-I would have sworn we were in the Middle Ages if it weren’t for the modern conveniences on display.
+I would’ve sworn we were in the Middle Ages if it weren’t for the modern conveniences on display.

 On my final demonstration, I stayed seated at the right-side corner of the couch.

-After Hellie sat working through the final cycle, I placed my hand on her arm.
+As Hellie sat, working through the final repetition, I placed my hand on her arm.
 “Hellie, you don’t have to…”

 I knew it was going to be a long night.